Community Ad-Free Fund $5.00 / $10.00 Every $10.00 adds 24 market-open ad-free hours for everyone. Funded hours stack.

 The system calculates a "Net Score" by weighing recent Bullish events against Bearish ones.
 It is dynamic: in quiet markets, news impact fades quickly (20 mins), but during high volatility, the score remains active for longer (up to 5 hours).

-The News Penalty: If a high-impact event is IMMINENT (< 20 mins), the system applies a 50% penalty to the final score.
+The News Penalty: If a high-impact event is IMMINENT (< 20 mins), the system applies a 50% penalty and can cap the final confidence tier.
 This is a safety feature to prevent the dashboard from generating "Strong Buy/Sell" signals right before a volatile data release.

 E. Structure (STRUCT)